-I’m about to walk 625km across Portugal, in August, and there will be a lot more of that hot sun in store for me, and there probably will not be too many trees to give me shade as I walk across the countryside.
+I’m about to walk 625km across Portugal, in August, and there will be a lot more of that hot sun in store for me.
+There probably will not be too many trees to give me shade, as I walk across the countryside.

 After dropping my bags at my the HUB Lisbon Patio Hostel (which is absolutely amazing and super cheap), I walked across the city to the Cathedral of the Martyrs to register for the Camino Portuguese.
-I stood in line in the gift shop for quite some time (it was a very busy Cathedral) and when it came to my turn I asked to buy a credential, a book that I will fill with stamps to show businesses along the way that I am walking the pilgrim route.
+I stood in line in the gift shop for quite some time (it was a very busy Cathedral) and when it came to my turn I asked to buy my camino credential, a book that I will fill with stamps to show hostels and restaurants along the way that I am walking the pilgrim route.
 There are many hostels that are exclusively for pilgrims on the Camino, and without a credential, you can not stay in them.

-I was told to walk through the cathedral to a small office behind the altar, and when I arrived into the small room there was just one small lady behind a desk and she took my passport and 3 Euros and registered my name into the book of pilgrims starting from Lisbon.
+I was told to walk through the cathedral to a small office behind the altar.
+When I arrived into the small room there was just one, tiny, old lady behind a desk.
+She took my passport and 3 Euros, and registered my name into the book of pilgrims starting from Lisbon.

 What does that mean?
 “What do you mean, ‘no?'”

 “No pilgrims start in Lisbon, they all start in Porto.”

 So though the Camino Portuguese trail starts in Lisbon, it seems I will be walking the entire first-half, completely on my own.
 After that, I will probably be joined for the last two weeks of the walk by hundreds of people, after Porto.